sodafoundation/documentation/content/soda-gettingstarted/installation-using-ansible.md

 ```
 {{% notice warning %}}

-Please note this will install the SRM Toolchain as docker containers.
+**Please note this will install the SRM Toolchain as docker containers.** <br />
-If you already have any of the above running then please make the appropriate changes to the docker container name and ports in the `ansible/srm-toolchain/docker-compose.yml`
+**If you already have any of the above running then please make the appropriate changes to the docker container name and ports in the file `ansible/srm-toolchain/docker-compose.yml`.**

 {{% /notice %}}

+---

+### Install SODA
+Run SODA installer ansible playbook to start the deployment

 Check if the hosts can be reached

 ```bash
 ansible all -m ping -i local.hosts
 ```
-### Run the ansible playbook
-Run SODA installer ansible playbook to start deploy

 ```bash
 ansible-playbook site.yml -i local.hosts